samiaisrar-ai/samia-n8n-library/README.md

 ### Note: This repo is intentionally non-distributable for production flows.
 Visual materials are shared for learning, portfolio, and client pitching while protecting implementation details.

+# 🧭 How to Use This Repo

+.
+Browse folders for domain-specific case studies (e.g., ecommerce, education).

+.
+Watch video demos to understand flow logic and handoffs.

+.
+Read architecture notes for observability & guardrails.

+.
+Contact Samia for custom builds or consultancy.